 Although much information of this article could be found in other sources, it nevertheless is counted as a Qajar document, and it will be very valuable to those interested in Yazd’s culture and history.

 The most interesting part of this article is a detailed description of the hen party of the wife of one of the Yazd’s high officials, as told by one of the author’s friends.
 This high official could be «Hussein Mirza Jalal ad-Dowlah», who was Yazd’s governor for his third term between 1900 and 1904 and had a great relationship with the British residents of Yazd.
 However, since the narrator did not use the word «governor» precisely, the high official could also be «Moshir al-Mamalek» or someone else.

 There are good books and resources on the conditions in Yazd and the status of women in the late Qajar era.
 For example, this article was cross-referenced with the following two books, and some of the issues were mentioned in the footnotes:

 1- Five years in a persian town; by Napier Malcolm; London 1905.

 4- Final word

 There may be a few misleading or offensive words in this article which are the result of inaccurate information or misconceptions of the author.
-This long article was published in two separate sections entitled «Women of Yazd» and «Hen party in Yazd».
+This long article was published in three separate sections entitled «Women of Yazd», «Hen party in Yazd» and «Special photos».